 So what do we do if we haven’t got any?
-Fortunately over the last few months while adjusting to this new way of living many of us have inadvertently experienced an explosion of unexpected resourcefulness and creativity, qualities that have always been within us, but may have lain restlessly dormant.
+Fortunately over the last year while adjusting to this new way of living many of us have inadvertently experienced an explosion of unexpected resourcefulness and creativity, qualities that have always been within us, but may have lain restlessly dormant.
 When we’re desperate, we spring into the present moment to fix the situation….hunt around your house for these substitutes and join me on your mat via zoom on Friday evening at 7 pm for a blissful 90 minutes self-care and nurture:

 Yoga blocks and bricks are great props for all types of yoga not just restorative.
 A good place to start looking for substitutes is on your bookshelves.
 The brick is short and thick, whereas the block is flatter and wider.